 Small Batch Apple Jelly Recipe – Ingredient Ratios

 - 2/3 the weight of water to apples

 - 3/4 weight of sugar by volume of juice

-- Try other herbs aside from the thyme – sage and mint would work well
+- Try other herbs aside from the thyme – sage and mint would work well.

-- Add a dried chilli at the end of the cooking time
+- Add a dried chilli at the end of the cooking time.

-- Mix up the apples you use!
+- Sometimes we forget just how different the flavour of different apple varieties can be.
+Mix up the apples you use!

 - 900 g apples

 - 700 g sugar (approximately) (see method – the exact weight depends on the volume of liquid extracted from the fruit)